kyouens/socketleds/README.md

 socketleds
 ==========

-Node.js, express and socket.io webapp running on Raspberry Pi to control Adafruit LED pixels via USB serial connection to an Arduino Micro.
+Node.js, express and socket.io webapp written for Raspberry Pi to control Adafruit LED pixels via USB serial connection to an Arduino Micro.